KARTIK-RAINA5802/my-first-Jenkins-CI-CD/README.md

-This is a Automated CI/CD pipeline that automates the process of building and deploying application.
+This is an Automated CI/CD pipeline that automates the process of building and deploying application.